pawelkossowski91/mobileToDo/README.md

 # mobileToDo

-Small app which one makes easier to manage of ur time.
-For instance You could create Your own shopping list or wrote paln of the day.
+Small Mobile app which one makes easier to manage of ur time.
+For instance You could create Your own shopping list or wrote plan of the day.

 I used React Native and Android Studio.